LukeBatten/ellipseCollisionDetection/README.md

 Two programs exist in this repository:
 > a ROOT CERN C++ file
+* root .L overlapEllipses.cxx
+* overlapEllipses(angleA, semiMajorA, semiMinorA, hA, kA, angleB, semiMajorB, semiMinorB, hB, kB, 0 or 1)
+* A refers to ellipse A, B to ellipes B, the last function parameter will display some information if set to 1
 > a Mathematica notebook
+* Open the notebook in Wolfram Mathematica
+* Change the parameters at the top
+* Evaluation (toolbar) -> Evaluation Notebook

 Each program determines if 2 ellipses overlap, or not, and then sketches the results.